xaroth8088/char-rnn/README.md

 Running from inside the container without CUDA support will be very slow.
 Also, it will throw a bunch of ignorable warnings due to CUDA not being present.

 # Training the model
 First, put a file named `input.txt` inside a directory somewhere.
-The training script will create other files will be created alongside this input.
+The training script will create other files alongside this input in the same directory.

 Then: